Ski Boot Sizing

 in a 90 flex from another manufacture.
 So how do you determine your

 flex?
-As a general rule, make sure you can move your knees 3 – 5
+When trying boot on, make sure you can move your knees 4 – 5

-inches forward indoors.
-If you can’t flex your knee 3 inches
+inches forward at room temperature.
+If you can’t flex your knee 4 inches

 forward, get a softer boot.
 If you flex your knee consistently more